-In addition to the Framework Plans, the Master Plan is broken down into several districts of distinct land uses and experiences throughout CHMP.
+In addition to the Framework Plans, the Master Plan is broken down into several districts of distinct land uses and experiences throughout CMP.
 These districts are shown on the image to the right.
-Further information, including a detailed site plan, renderings and descriptions of each district's open space and building recommendations can be found in Section 4.4.
+Further information, including a detailed site plan, renderings and descriptions of each district's open space and building recommendations can be found in Sections 4.3 and 4.4 of this document.